 A program of open webinars and peer learning events provides opportunities for a deep dive on selected topics, learning exchange and networking.
 In a later phase of the project, comparative case studies and a MyCOM video will demonstrate how the tool can be used, what it can tell us about the urban experience of inclusion and the ways in which cities can shape the experience of diversity and inclusion across the urban landscape.

 The Building Inclusive Cities project aims to bring the super-diversity of today’s cities out of the margins and into the mainstream of urban experience and prosperity.

 - City and community stakeholders: Gain insight on how to design and implement inclusionary policies and practices, and foster the conditions necessary to create a culture of welcome and belonging;

 - Experts and policy-makers: Deepen understanding of the multi-dimensional and interconnected factors behind success and failure in immigrant integration and inclusion.

 Cities of Migration showcases good ideas in immigrant integration and inclusion, and innovative practices and policy solutions that promote diversity, inclusion and urban prosperity.
 Activities include an internationally recognized collection of promising practices, city-to-city learning exchange (webinars), international conferences and a growing network of thought leaders.
-Cities of Migration is a program of the Global Diversity Exchange at Ryerson University. www.citiesofmigration.org
+Cities of Migration is a program of the CERC in Migration and Integration at Ryerson University. www.citiesofmigration.org